ICHEC-learn/intro-to-linux/_episodes/02-navigation.md

 keypoints:
 - "Information is stored in files, which are stored in directories.
 A directory is itself a file which contains references to other files."
-- "`..` means 'the directory above the current one' in the directory tree, whereas `.` on its own specifies 'the current directory'."
 - "The `pwd` command will always show where you are at any time."
 - "The `ls` command lists the contents of the present working directory.
 Additional options and arguments can filter this list further."
+- "The `man` command will return usage and flags of any command you specify"
+- "`..` means 'the directory above the current one' in the directory tree, whereas `.` on its own specifies 'the current directory'."
 - "The `cd` command allows you to navigate through directories, but you also need to direct it to where you want to go using `cd [path]`."
-- "The root directory is specified by the root directory, referred to as `/`."
-- "Directory names in a path are separated with `/` on Unix and Mac, but by `\\` on Windows."
+- "Use `history` to display recent commands, and `![number]` to repeat a command by number."
 ---

 <p align="center"><img src="../fig/ICHEC_Logo.jpg" width="40%"/></p>